 The Civil War sparked paper money circulation.

 Though the colonies issued paper money prior to winning independence, the federal government didn’t start circulating paper money (greenbacks) until 1861.
-That’s because the government needed to finance the Civil War — which was expensive — and U.S. banks didn’t have the money to lend to the government, according to the Bureau of Engraving and Printing and the Financial Industry Regulatory Authority.
+That’s because the government needed to finance the Civil War — which was expensive — and needed the “Demand Notes” issued by the Treasury to secure loans from Northeastern banks.

 The government once accepted postage stamps as payment.

-During the Civil War, there was a shortage in the supply of coins — people were holding onto them because the precious metals were valuable, according to the Bureau of Engraving and Printing.
-To address this, the government accepted postage stamps as payment for debts.
+During the Civil War, there was a shortage in the supply of coins.
+At the time, they were still made of silver and gold, so people were holding on to them because the metals were valuable.
+To address this, the government started accepting postage stamps as payment for debts.

 Ironically, and perhaps unsurprisingly, this caused a shortage of stamps.
-So, the government authorized printing “fractional currency,” which were bills with denominations under $1.
+So, the government authorized printing “fractional currency,” which were bills with denominations under $1 starting in 1863.

 War has been a motivating factor for making changes to currency for many reasons.
 During World War II, the U.S. government created “special currency,” which had distinctive markings, according to the Bureau of Engraving and Printing.